 - Map fields between steps.

-- Add filters or paths.
+- Add filters or paths if your plan supports them.